saltyorg/docs/docs/reference/guides/chazguides/teamdrive.md

     It should show you the directories on the root level of the teamdrive you are adding.
 Verify this with the storage system's web UI or other non-rclone tool if necessary.
 If the drive is empty, create a folder and verify that rclone shows that folder.
 Nothing after this will work if this connection is not set up correctly.

     If it doesn’t show you what you’re expecting, go back over the rclone remote setup.
 Take your time.
 Something isn’t right.
-Perhaps you chose the wrong teamdrive, or entere the wrong credentials.
+Perhaps you chose the wrong teamdrive, or entered the wrong credentials.

     DO NOT PROCEED UNTIL YOU HAVE VERIFIED THAT THIS RCLONE COMMAND SHOWS YOU THE EXPECTED THING.